 First of all, apologies for not having a “Before” photo of this room.
 We had to knock down a bunch of walls because this entire space was pretty closed off, and I haven’t been able to track down a pic of what it looked like before the renovation.
 If I find one I will share it for sure, though!
-Knocking down the wall and other room between the kitchen and our living room was the first huge renovation snafu we ran in to.
-You never quite know what you’re going to get when you knock down the walls of a nearly 200 year old home, and this time the surprises were not good.
+Knocking down the wall and other room between the kitchen and our living room was the first huge renovation snafu we ran into.
+You never quite know what you’re going to get when you knock down the walls of a nearly 200-year-old home, and this time the surprises were not good.
 We had both plumbing AND electrical running through the wall, and the wall also turned out to be weight-bearing.
-A couple weeks of delay on our Reno, and significant costs later, and we were able to get an engineer to take a look at the space and a team to come in to install a huge steel beam across the open space of the room.
-I think it blends so well in to the room that I would never notice it, but our open plan kitchen was almost a no-go right at the start!
+A couple of weeks of delay on our Reno, and significant costs later, we were able to get an engineer to take a look at the space and a team to come in to install a huge steel beam across the open space of the room.
+I think it blends so well into the room that I would never notice it, but our open-plan kitchen was almost a no-go right at the start!

 I was lucky enough to visit the actual Polycor quarry where this marble was sourced, and learning all about the history of this marble in our country– as well as the process the stone goes through before it gets delivered to the buyer– was such a cool experience.
 In my opinion, the thick White Cherokee countertops really make this entire kitchen come together– and they’re the perfect backdrop for whatever I’m shooting against it.
 Another little detail I love in here are the cabinet fronts on our fridge and freezer!
 I love how it makes those appliances blend in to the rest of the room and transition so beautifully in to the living spaces.